Physical measures for the geodesic flow tangent to a transversally conformal foliation: Preliminaries

-As explained in \cite{Alvarezu-Gibbs,BGM} the usual \emph{Stable Manifold Theorem} applies in that case and these sets are smooth immersed submanifolds of $\hM$ included in the leaf of $v$.

-They form two continuous subfoliations of $\hcF$, denoted by $\W^s$ and $\W^u$ tangent to the distributions $E^s$ and $E^u$.
+As explained in \cite{Alvarezu-Gibbs,BGM} the usual \emph{Stable Manifold Theorem} applies in that case and these bundles are uniquely integrable.
+We denote by $\W^s$ and $\W^u$ the two continuous and $G_t$-invariant subfoliations of $\hcF$ tangent to the distributions $E^s$ and $E^u$.
 We call them the \emph{stable and unstable foliations}.
+Their leaves are denoted by $W^s(v)$ and $W^u(v)$ and are called stable and unstable manifolds.
 The saturations of $\W^s$ and $\W^u$ by $G_t$ form two continuous subfoliations of $\hcF$ tangent to $E^{cs}$ and $E^{cu}$ called \emph{center-stable and center-unstable foliations} and denoted by $\W^{cs}$ and $\W^{cu}$.
 The leaves of $\W^{cs}$ and $\W^{cu}$ passing through $v\in\hM$ are denoted by $W^{cs}(v)$ and $W^{cu}(v)$ and called respectively the \emph{center-stable} and \emph{center-unstable manifolds} of $v$.